ajy0127/cATO_dashboard_aws/README.md

    - Check the Lambda function logs in CloudWatch
    - Verify that the Lambda has the correct permissions
    - Make sure Security Hub is enabled and accessible
-   - If using the full template, consider the simplified version first
    - **EventBridge Rule Name Length**: AWS EventBridge rule names have a 64-character limit.
 If your deployment generates long names (especially with timestamps and random suffixes), the deployment may fail.
 The template has been updated to use shorter names, but if you're using a custom version, ensure rule names are within limits.

 2. **Security Hub Findings Not Appearing**